 Why You Should Trust Us?

-In additions to our own extensive experience with these products, we also consulted with other contractors and professionals, as well as other dedicated DIYers to get their opinions when it came to picking out the drills that had the most potential and our scoring and testing plan.
+In addition to our own extensive experience with these products, we also consulted with other contractors and professionals, as well as other dedicated DIYers to get their opinions when it came to picking out the drills that had the most potential and our scoring and testing plan.
 We put these tools to the test in both controlled side-by-side evaluations and by using them for various home renovation projects we were undertaking throughout our testing period.
-In total, we made over 300 holes with these products in both wood and metal, using standard twist drills, as well as paddle bits and giant hole saws.
+In total, we drilled hundreds of holes using in both wood and metal with these tools, using standard twist drills, as well as paddle bits and giant hole saws.
 We drove in well over 1000 screws — everything from a standard #9 wood screw to a hulking ½" lag bolt.
 We also did an exhaustive battery test to see just how many holes you can drill and screws you can drive with each drill before they died.
 Finally, we rated and scored the ergonomics, comfort, and convenience features of each power tool to finish out our test.

 Related: How We Tested Cordless Drills